 The Mix provide support to anyone under 25 on a wide range of issues.

-Text THEMIX to 85258 where they will aim to connect every texter to a trained volunteer in less than five minutes to provide help.
+Crisis Text Messenger Service: Text THEMIX to 85258 where they will aim to connect every texter to a trained volunteer in less than five minutes to provide help (24 hours a day, 7 days a week)

 Papyrus HOPELINEUK